emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-12-15-Solving Single Depot Capacitated Vehicle Routing Problem Using Column Generation with Python.md

 Vehicle routing problem (VRP) is identifying the optimal set of routes for a set of vehicles to travel in order to deliver to a given set of customers.
-When vehicles have limited carrying capacity and customers have time windows within which the deliveries must be made, p roblem becomes capacitated vehicle routing problem with time windows (CVRPTW).
+When vehicles have limited carrying capacity and customers have time windows within which the deliveries must be made, problem becomes capacitated vehicle routing problem with time windows (CVRPTW).
-In this post, we will discuss how to tackle CVRPTW using Python and get a fast and robust solution.
+In this post, we will discuss how to tackle CVRPTW to get a fast and robust solution using column generation.

 ![_config.yml]({{ site.baseurl }}/images//2019-12-15-Solving Single Depot Capacitated Vehicle Routing Problem Using Column Generation with Python/truck_main.jpg)